Cherry (Lisa Shaw album)

-Cherry is the solo debut album by Canadian singer Lisa Shaw, released in 2005.
+Cherry is the solo debut album by Canadian singer Lisa Shaw, released in 2005 on Naked Music.

 Chart performance

-The album debuted and peaked at number 20 on the Billboard Dance/Electronic Albums chart dated 12 November 2005.
+The album debuted and peaked at number 20 on the Billboard Top Dance/Electronic Albums chart dated 12 November 2005.
 One of the album's singles, "Born to Fly," was also modestly successful, reaching number 25 on the Dance Singles Sales chart.